top of page

 Individually designed intervention, therapeutic, and coaching services involve a significant amount of preparation and resources.
 To make sure your family’s needs and our areas of specialization align and are a strong fit, A First Foundation, LLC utilizes the following steps:

 1. REACH OUT.
-Contact us via emailschedule a phone call, or use the contact form to connect.
+Contact me via emailschedule a phone call, or use the contact form to connect.

 2. FREE PHONE CONSULTATION.
-We will discuss your needs or reason(s) for referral and what you are looking for in a specialist, and answer any questions you may have!
+I will discuss your needs or reason(s) for referral and what you are looking for in a specialist, and answer any questions you may have!

 3. IN-PERSON CONSULTATION (OPTIONAL).
 This is a 20-minute free in-person meeting to go over policies and meet you and/or your child.

 4. PAPERWORK.
-We will send you forms to gather demographic information, permissions, learn about your history, and personal goals.
+I will send you forms to gather demographic information, permissions, learn about your history, and personal goals.

 5. DIAGNOSTIC NEEDS ASSESSMENT.
-We will conduct a diagnostic assessment to determine your child's needs, strengths, and outline individualized goals.
-For parent coaching, questionnaires and interviews will help to formulate strategies and set goals.
+I will conduct a diagnostic assessment to determine your child's needs, strengths, and outline individualized goals.
+For EF coaching, questionnaires and interviews will help to formulate strategies and set goals.

 6. POST-ASSESSMENT FOLLOW UP.
 This includes reviewing the intervention plan together and answering any questions you may have.

 7. SCHEDULE APPOINTMENTS.
-We will set up weekly appointments in our system and you will receive reminders prior to your appointment.
+I will set up weekly appointments in our system and you will receive reminders prior to your appointment.

 What is your approach?